-Stanley very much likes doing things on his own, but because he lacks the energy to propel a manual wheelchair himself, he has, in the past, been entirely reliant on family members to push him.
-If a parent hasn't been available, however – typically because they're caring for his toddler twin siblings – he's had to turn to his 9-year-old sibling for help.
-Understandably, Stanley was becoming increasingly despondent with his manual wheelchair, prompting the family to contact Variety for support.
+Stanley very much likes doing things on his own, but lacking the energy to propel a manual wheelchair himself, he's been entirely reliant on family members to push him.
+If a parent hasn't been available, however – typically because they're caring for his toddler twin siblings – he's had to turn to his nine-year-old brother for help.
+Stanley's growing despondency with his manual wheelchair prompted the family to contact Variety for support.

 Variety agreed to fund a compact powered wheelchair, designed especially for children.
 Stanley insisted on having a cheerful, bright yellow colour.

 Now that he's in charge of his own mobility, Stanley's whole family also has the freedom to go on days out to places that were previously inaccessible.
 The chair works well on most terrains, which means that shops, steam fairs, and even hills are now within reach.
 Stanley also has begun to 'dance' and 'play chase', all made possible by altering the speed on his new wheelchair.

 The safety features of the chair are wonderful too.
 Stanley has full control over operating the chair, but if he starts to fatigue, it has a function that allows his parents to override the controller so they can get him somewhere safe and he can take a break.

 Perhaps the most poignant difference the chair has made to Stanley's life is that he can now hold hands with whomever he chooses while out and about.
 Previously, he always had to be pushed from behind, so holding hands wasn't possible.